Actarr/Act/README.md

-ThemeActa
+Act Theme

-Discord Theme for BetterDiscord – not available to public
+Discord Theme for BetterDiscord
+– not available to public